 - Add vinegar, salt, garlic, onion, lemongrass, bay leaves, chili peppers, and peppercorns to the water for flavor

 - Slowly bring the water to a boil and lower the heat to let the pork simmer for 2 hours

 - Once done, remove the pork leg slowly to prevent damage and discard the water.
 At this point, the pork leg should have softened

 - Alternatively, you can boil the pork leg in a pressure cooker for twenty minutes.
 However, fill the water halfway to avoid overfilling the pressure cooker.

-Step 2: Freezing and Cooling
+Step 2: Cooling and dehydrating the meat.

 - Place the pork on a rack to let the meat dry.